hipe/tmx/fields/doc/issues/012-normal-normalization.md

-            favorite) you set the corresponding ivar of this field to anything other than `nil` AND there was no provided value for it, it will NOT be run through the any ad-hoc normalization of the associated formal attribute. if you want the equivalent of this you would have to do it through plain old programming.
+            favorite) you set the corresponding ivar of this field to anything other than `nil` AND there was no provided value for it, it will NOT be run through the any ad-hoc normalization of the associated association. if you want the equivalent of this you would have to do it through plain old programming.
             (again, #[#here.5.3].)